WELCOME TO GIRLS' BASKETBALL

 The girls' basketball program consists of three teams: varsity, junior varsity and freshmen.
 During the 2014-15 season, these three teams dominated the DC-Maryland-Virginia region with a combined record of 70-3 and did not lose a game in the WCAC or VISAA.
 The 32-2 record is the best ever for a PVI varsity girls’ team.
 The junior varsity team had a perfect season at 21-0 and the freshman team had an impressive record of 17-1.

 The girls’ basketball program is led by Scott Allen.
 A Vermont native, Coach Allen joined PVI in 2002, and has coached the varsity girls to two WCAC championships and eleven VISAA state championships.
-He was named 2014-15 WCAC Coach of the Year, 2014-15 VISAA D-1 Coach of the Year and celebrated his 300th career win on January 28.
-Since 2002, Allen has been honored as VISAA girls’ basketball coach of the year an unprecedented eight times.
-In 2013, Allen was selected Russell Athletic/Women's Basketball Coaches Association District Coach of the Year.
+In 2015, Coach Allen was recognized as the top high school girls' basketball coach in the country.
+He was awarded the Pat Summitt Trophy as the 2015 United States Marine Corps/Women's Coaches Basketball Association "National Coach of the Year."
+This prestigious award was presented at the Womens' Final Four in Tamps, Florida, and Coach Allen is the first award recipient from the DC-Maryland-Virginia region.
+In addition to the National Coach of the Year, Coach Allen was named 2014-15 WCAC Coach of the Year, 2014-15 VISAA Division I Coach of the Year and celebrated his 300th career win on January 28.
+Since 2002, Allen has been honored as VISAA girls' basketball coach of the year an unprecedented eight times.

 Advancing the sport of basketball is a passion for Coach Allen.
 For high-school level students, he founded the D.C.
 Metro College Showcase.
 The Showcase is sanctioned by the NCAA and enables players to demonstrate their skills to college coaches across the country.
 This annual event is hosted at PVI and has evolved into one of the top college recruiting showcases on the east coast.
 For grade-school level students, Allen organizes the annual Paul VI Girls’ & Boys’ Summer Basketball Camps.
 These camps teach basketball fundamentals and game skills in a format that is fun and challenging.
 Since its inception ten years ago, the camps have hosted more than 500 children each summer.